MCFpy/mcf/docs/opt_pol_quickstart.md

 Admissible methods of the class ``OptimalPolicy`` are ``solve``, ``allocate``, and ``evaluate``.
 Use ``solve`` to learn the policy rule.
 Use ``allocate`` to map observations to treatments.
 Use ``evaluate`` to evaluate the derived allocation.

-In line with the mcf workflow, the data is passed over in form of a pandas dataframe.
+In line with the mcf workflow, the data is passed over in form of a pandas DataFrame.
 Hence, in a first step we read in the training and prediction data.

 ```python
 training_data = pd.read_csv("here/are/my/train_data.csv")